decretist/Dissertation/Chapter2/chapter2.markdown

 the small-grain or micro structure of the *Decretum*, and organization, the large-grain or macro structure of the *Decretum*.
-The organization of the *Decretum* is very regular, so structurally regular, in fact, that Reuter and Silagi's OCP e-text of the Friedberg edition can be taken apart using a recursive descent parser[34] and should be thought of as a sequence of hierarchically nested containers.
+The organization of the *Decretum* is very regular, so structurally regular, in fact, that Reuter and Silagi's Oxford Concordance Program (OCP) e-text of the Friedberg edition can be taken apart using a recursive descent parser[34] and should be thought of as a sequence of hierarchically nested containers.
 Taking a bottom-up approach, we will first consider the presentation or small-grain structure, and start with chapters (*capitula*), atomic containers out of which the higher-order containers in the *Decretum*---parts, distinctions, cases, and questions---are constructed.

-Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon text, and a *dictum post canonem*, literally meaning "something said after the canon" and usually abbreviated d.p.c.
+Chapters in Parts I and II of the *Decretum* typically consist of an inscription, a rubric, a canon, and a *dictum post canonem*, literally meaning "something said after the canon" and usually abbreviated d.p.c.
 There are almost no *dicta post canones* in Part III, which is in this respect much more similar to the formal source collections Gratian relied on than to the rest of the *Decretum*.[35]
-The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*; canon texts have been discussed in the section above on the collection and selection of canons, and nothing further need be added here.
+The discussion that follows focuses on inscriptions, rubrics, and *dicta post canones*;
+canons have been discussed in the preceding section on the collection and selection, and nothing further need be added here.

+### Inscriptions

 Most canons have an inscription, which identifies the ultimate source of authority for that canon, usually a papal decretal, a canon from an